rust-lang/book/src/ch06-01-defining-an-enum.md

 ## Defining an Enum

-Let's look at a situation we might want to express in code and see why enums are sometimes a more appropriate choice than structs for modeling data.
+Let’s look at a situation we might want to express in code and see why enums are useful and more appropriate than structs in this case.
 Say we need to work with IP addresses.
-There are two major standards used for IP addresses
-today: version four and version six.
-These are the only possibilities for an IP address that our program will come across: we can *enumerate* all possible values, which is where *enumeration* gets its name.
+Currently, two major standards are used for IP addresses: version four and version six.
+These are the only possibilities for an IP address that our program will come across: we can *enumerate* all possible values, which is where enumeration gets its name.

-Any IP address can be either a version four or a version six address, but not both at the same time.
-That property of IP addresses makes the enum data structure appropriate for this case, since enum values can only be one of the variants.
-Both version four and version six addresses are still fundamentally IP addresses, though, so they should be treated as the same type when the code is handling situations that apply to any kind of IP address.
+Any IP address can be either a version four or a version six address but not both at the same time.
+That property of IP addresses makes the enum data structure appropriate for this case, because enum values can only be one of the variants.
+Both version four and version six addresses are still fundamentally IP addresses, so they should be treated as the same type when the code is handling situations that apply to any kind of IP address.

 We can express this concept in code by defining an `IpAddrKind` enumeration and listing the possible kinds an IP address can be, `V4` and `V6`.
 These are known